jet/dotnet-templates/propulsion-projector/README.md

         $env:PROPULSION_KAFKA_BROKER="instance.kafka.mysite.com:9092" # or use -b

-        # `default` defines the Projector Group identity - each id has separated state in the aux collection (aka LeaseId)
+        # `default` defines the Projector Group identity - each id has separated state in the aux container (aka LeaseId)
         # `-md 1000` sets the change feed maximum document limit to 1000
         # `-t topic0` identifies the Kafka topic to which the Projector should write
         # cosmos specifies the source (if you have specified 3x EQUINOX_COSMOS_* environment vars, no arguments are needed)